spacetelescope/style-guides/guides/github-repositories.md

 ### README.md

 Readme should include short statement of need.
 What is this software, what does it do?
+The README should also link out to other resources in the repository such as contributing guidelines, who the maintainers are, the code of conduct etc.

 ### Repository tags/topics